reaper47/recipya/docs/website/content/docs/features/recipes/view.md

 To scale a recipe, use the number input in the yield square to select the number of servings you want to make.

 If you want to make more servings, enter a higher number.
-If you want to make fewer servings, enter a lower number.
+If you want to make fewer, enter a lower number.

-For example, the recipe above yields 6 servings.
-To double the recipe, set the number of servings to 12.
+For example, the recipe above yields 4 servings.
+To double the recipe, set the number of servings to 8.
-The recipe will then be automatically scaled to make 12 servings of oven roasted potatoes, as shown below.
+The recipe will then be automatically scaled to make 8 servings of shiitake and chicken rice, as shown below.

 ![](images/view-recipe-scale.webp)